devgeniem/wp-clean-post-meta-fields/README.md

 # WP Clean Meta Fields

-This plugin deletes Advanced Custom Field data from unused templates after template change.
+This plugin deletes Advanced Custom Field data from unrelevant templates after template change.
 This
     - Keeps the post meta clean from unrelevant data
     - Avoids 'leaks' where data meant for different page template is displayed on other template.